memfault/interrupt/_drafts/practical_zephyr_02_dt_basics.md

 ```

 Looks cryptic?
 With just a few hints, this becomes kind of readable.
 Know that:
-- `DT_` is just the common prefix for devicetree macros,
+- `DT_` is just the common prefix for Devicetree macros,
 - `_S_` is a forward slash `/`,
 - `_N_` refers to a _node_,
 - `_P_` is a _property_.

 Thus, e.g., `DT_N_S_soc_S_uart_40002000_P_current_speed` simply refers to the _property_ `current_speed` of the _node_ `/soc/uart_40002000`.
 In Zephyr, this configuration value is set during _compile time_.
 You'll need to recompile your application in case you want to change this property.
-The approach in Linux would be different: There, the (UART speed) property is read from the devicetree blob `dtb` during runtime.
-You could change the property, recompile the devicetree, exchange the devicetree blob, and wouldn't need to touch your application or the Kernel at all.
+The approach in Linux would be different: There, the (UART speed) property is read from the Devicetree blob `dtb` during runtime.
+You could change the property, recompile the Devicetree, exchange the Devicetree blob, and wouldn't need to touch your application or the Kernel at all.

 But let's leave it at that for now, we'll have a proper look at this later.
-For now, it is just important to know that we'll resolve our devicetree at _compile time_ using lots of generated macros.
+For now, it is just important to know that we'll resolve our Devicetree at _compile time_ using lots of generated macros.

-Finally, the generated `dts.cmake` is a file that basically allows to access the entire devicetree from within CMake, using CMake target properties, e.g., we'll find the _current speed_ of our UART peripheral also within CMake:
+Finally, the generated `dts.cmake` is a file that basically allows to access the entire Devicetree from within CMake, using CMake target properties, e.g., we'll find the _current speed_ of our UART peripheral also within CMake:

 `dts.cmake`